-Disconnect the hose from the seawater pump and install a hose which runs to a bucket filled with fresh water.
-Make arrangements for topping up.
+- 1 On boats with reverse gears, open the sea cock. - 2 Disconnect the hose from the raw water pump and install a hose which goes to a bucket filled with fresh water.
+Arrange re-filling.

 The impeller could be damaged if the pump runs dry.